cloudmesh-project/sp17-i524/project/S17-IR-P003/README.rst

 :orphan:

-title: "Detecting Street Signs in Videos in a Robot Swarm"
+title: "Detecting Street Signs in Images and Videos in a Robot Swarm"

 submitted: "2017-03-13"